matiastamsi/matiastamsi/README.md

 My first project is a [flyfishing game](https://github.com/matiastamsi/ot-harjoitustyo) (flyfishing is my huge passion).
 It was right after I learned to code as a project of one course, so you have been warned!
 At least I have made progress from that!

+## Programming languages

+- Java
+  - learned to program with
+- Python
+  - used the most
+- SQL
+  - actually used pretty much because:
+    - it is used in many courses
+    - we have one project with my good friend where we use it a lot
+- JavaScript
+  - used a lot, for example, in the [Fullstack course](https://github.com/matiastamsi/fullstack)
+- R
+  - did some courses with
+- C (started learning)

+## Operating systems
+- **LINUX**
+- Windows